JiscSD/rdss-pure-adaptor/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_DEFAULT_REGION`

+### Adaptor poll frequency

+By default, the Pure adaptor polls the HEI Pure API endpoint every 60 minutes.
+However for testing or other purposes, you may wish for the adaptor to poll the Pure endpoint more frequently.
+In this case, you need to set a value (in minutes) to the environment variable `PURE_POLL_FREQUENCY` in the HEI specific configuration in the `rdss-institutional-ecs-clusters` repository.

 ## Developer Setup

 To run the adaptor locally, first all the required environment variables must be set, e.g.: